Rockstar India

 Rockstar Interactive India LLP (trade name: Rockstar India) is an Indian video game developer and a studio of Rockstar Games based in Bengaluru.
 The company was established in August 2016 and is led by studio director Daniel Smith.
 It absorbed Dhruva Interactive, India's oldest game developer, in May 2019.

 History

 Prior to the creation of Rockstar India, Rockstar Games had collaborated with Technicolor India, the Bengaluru-based studio of Technicolor SA, on games like Red Dead Redemption (2010), L.A.
 Noire (2011), and Max Payne 3 (2012).
 In October 2012, Technicolor and Rockstar Games announced the opening of the "Rockstar Dedicated Unit" within Technicolor India, which was to size around 80–90 people and work solely on Rockstar Games's products.
 Around August 2016, Rockstar Games established Rockstar India as an internal studio in Bangalore.
 Daniel Smith was installed as the studio manager.
-The studio was part of the development team on Red Dead Redemption 2, which was released in October 2018.